DNS & Nameserver explained | Make the right Settings & avoid Problems

 Example TXT entries:

-A TXT record to use your domain in Google Search Console.
+A TXT record so you can use your domain in Google Search Console.
 The "Site Verification Code" is provided to you in the Google Search Console.
 You simply enter this into the TXT record:

 Time to Live (TTL)

-When a request is made for a domain, each name server that has been searched for the DNS record up to that point stores the particular record.
-For future queries, this can then respond directly.
+When a request is made for a domain, each name server that has been searched for the DNS record so far stores the respective record.
+In the case of future queries, the server can then respond directly.

-The Time to Live is the time (in seconds), how long the entry is cached.
+The Time to Live is the time (in seconds) for how long the entry is cached.
 If a DNS entry is edited, one must wait thus the TTL, until the changes are taken over on all name servers.

 Edit nameserver & DNS records at alldomains.hosting

-You can edit the domain's nameservers in the Customer Center.
-So log in to your customer center first.
+You can edit the domain's nameservers in the customer center.
+Log in to your customer center first.

 Select the menu item "Services".
 Then filter left for "Domains" and move the mouse over the domain name.
 After that, select the "Change Nameservers" link in the side menu to edit them.